-3.3.1 Mode of address The Mayor shall be referred to in debate as either: 'Mayor [Name]' or 'Your Worship', and the chair of a committee or subcommittee as

-'Chair'; or such other title as the Mayor or chair may decide.
+3.3.1 Mode of address

+The Mayor shall be referred to in debate as either: 'Mayor [Name]' or 'Your Worship', and the chairperson of a committee or subcommittee as 'Chair'; or such other title as the Mayor or chairperson may decide.

 An elected member shall be referred to in debate as 'Councillor [Name]'.

-3.3.2 Chairperson to The chairperson is to decide all questions: decide • under these standing orders, where these standing orders make no provision or insufficient provision, • all points of order, questions as to matters of meeting procedure Any ruling of the chair that a Standing Order deems to be 'final' may not be challenged.
-3.3.3 Challenge of chairperson's ruling Rulings not deemed 'final' in a standing order may be challenged by a member but such a challenge must be validated immediately by a motion passed by a 75% majority of the meeting unless specified otherwise in these standing orders.
-(See Standing Orders 3.1.1, 3.14.7 and Appendices C and D) 3.3.4 Chairperson rising Whenever the chairperson rises or speaks during a debate any member then speaking or offering to speak is to be seated, and members are to be silent so that the chairperson may be heard without interruption.
-3.3.5 Members to speak in places Members granted the right to speak at meetings are to address the chairperson, and may not leave their place while speaking without the and address the chair leave of the chairperson.
+3.3.2 Chairperson to decide

+The chairperson is to decide all questions:

+- · under these standing orders; - where these standing orders make no provision or insufficient provision; - all points of order; - questions as to matters of meeting procedure.

+Any ruling of the chairperson that a Standing Order deems to be 'final' may not be challenged.

+3.3.3 Challenge of chairperson's ruling

+Rulings not deemed 'final' in a standing order may be challenged by a member but such a challenge must be validated immediately by a vote of not less than 75% of the members present and voting-unless specified otherwise in these standing orders.

+(See Standing Orders 3.1.1, 3.14.7 and Appendices C and D)

+3.3.4 Chairperson rising

+Whenever the chairperson rises or speaks during a debate any member then speaking or offering to speak is to be seated, and members are to be silent so that the chairperson may be heard without interruption.

+3.3.5 Members to speak in places and address the chair

+Members granted the right to speak at meetings are to address the chairperson, and may not leave their place while speaking without the leave of the chairperson.
 Members may remain seated when speaking at committee meetings.

-3.3.6 3.3.6 chair Priority of at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they 3.3.6 chair Priority of at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to: 3.3.6 chair Priority of at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to: (a) Raise a point of order (See Standing Order 3.17.1); (b) Move a motion to terminate or adjourn the debate (See 3.3.6 chair Priority of at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to: (a) Raise a point of order (See Standing Order 3.17.1); (b) Move a motion to terminate or adjourn the debate (See Standing Order 3.16.4); (c) Make a point of explanation or request an indulgence of the 3.3.6 chair Priority of at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to: (a) Raise a point of order (See Standing Order 3.17.1); (b) Move a motion to terminate or adjourn the debate (See Standing Order 3.16.4); (c) Make a point of explanation or request an indulgence of the chairperson (See Standing Order 3.10.12); or (d) Request a time extension for the previous speaker (see chair Priority of speakers at committee meetings.
-When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to: (a) Raise a point of order (See Standing Order 3.17.1); (b) Move a motion to terminate or adjourn the debate (See Standing Order 3.16.4); (c) Make a point of explanation or request an indulgence of the chairperson (See Standing Order 3.10.12); or (d) Request a time extension for the previous speaker (see Standing Order 3.10.6).
+3.3.6 Priority of speakers

+When two or more members seek the right to speak, the chairperson is to name the member who has the right to speak first, provided that the following members shall have precedence, where in order, when they state their intention to:

+- (a) raise a point of order (See Standing Order 3.17.1); - (b) move a motion to terminate or adjourn the debate (See Standing Order 3.16.4); - (c) make a point of explanation or request an indulgence of the chairperson (See Standing Order 3.10.12); or - (d) request a time extension for the previous speaker (see Standing Order 3.10.6).

+3.3.7 Tabling papers

+Any member, or the Chief Executive or a person participating in Public Participation or making an oral submission may table papers about any matter on the agenda at any meeting.

+All tabled papers at public meetings shall be considered public documents.
+Where a meeting is in public excluded session, any table papers may not be disclosed.

-3.3.8 Reporting of meetings When a meeting of a local authority is open to the public the following provisions shall apply: (a) Members of the public including members of the news media
+3.3.8 Reporting of meetings

+When a meeting of a local authority is open to the public the following provisions shall apply:

-- a) Members of the public including members of the news media are entitled to attend any meeting or any part of a meeting and to report on the proceedings. - [s.
-49(a) LGOIMA] - (b) Any recording of meetings must be carried out in an unobtrusive manner, and must not be distracting to members. - (c) Any recording of meetings must be notified to the chairperson at the commencement of the meeting.
+(a) Members of the public including members of the news media are entitled to attend any meeting or any part of a meeting and to report on the proceedings.

+[s.
+49(a) LGOIMA]

+- (b) Any recording of meetings must be carried out in an unobtrusive manner, and must not be distracting to members. - (c) Any recording of meetings must be notified to the chairperson at the commencement of the meeting.